-We consent to the reference to our firm under the caption "Experts" in the Registration Statement (Form S-4) and related Prospectus of Gaylord Entertainment Company for the registration of 5,887,943 shares of its common stock and to the incorporation by reference therein of our report dated September 15, 2003, with respect to the consolidated financial statements of Gaylord Entertainment Company included in its Current Report on Form 8-K expected to be filed on or about September 18, 2003, with the Securities and Exchange Commission.
+We consent to the reference to our firm under the caption "Experts" in Amendment No. 1 to the Registration Statement (Form S-4 No. 333-108890) and related Prospectus of Gaylord Entertainment Company for the registration of shares of its common stock and to the incorporation by reference therein of our report dated September 15, 2003, with respect to the consolidated financial statements of Gaylord Entertainment Company included in its Current Report on Form 8-K filed on September 18, 2003, with the Securities and Exchange Commission.